 No, unless the expulsion was for a firearm.
 Washington’s school districts are each separate entities, and an expulsion from one district does not automatically apply to all other districts.
 A district can reject a non-resident application based on an expulsion that exceeds 10 days, but a district cannot refuse to enroll a resident student who has been expelled from a previous district unless the expulsion was for a firearm.
 A district may, however, determine the best placement for a new student (such as an alternative school), or possibly place reasonable restrictions on the student at the time of enrollment (such as a behavior or a reengagement plan).

 Does the school have to provide homework for my son/daughter during their suspension?

 For short-term suspension (10 days or less), the school has to provide an opportunity for the student to make up missed work that would affect their grade.
 It is typical for schools to allow a time equal to the length of the suspension for make-up of tests and assignments.
 If the school is agreeable, having students keep up with assignments during the suspension will mean they are not behind when they return to school.

 For long-term suspensions and expulsions, there is no requirement for schools to provide assignments.
-The decision to provide homework or not is left to the discretion of the school district.
+However, individual reengagement plans must be developed.